email@example.com tape: 212-673-1356

-At this time there is no further information about the plan.
-As soon as any information is available we will share it.
-The cheapest, quickest way for us to communicate is through email, the website, facebook, and membership meetings (see below).
+- The cheapest, quickest way for us to communicate is through email, the website, facebook, and membership meetings (see below).
 Please sign up for email if you aren’t getting it now, and tell other retirees.

 Please communicate with your health care providers (doctors, clinics, hospitals) when we have actual information about the plan and let us know both good and bad details.